 Instructions

-- Wash and chop the turmeric root.
-No need to peel since you'll be filtering out the hard substances in this mixture.
+- Wash the turmeric root, brushing off dirt with a toothbrush.
+There is no need to peel since you'll be filtering out the hard substances in this mixture.

 - Juice the Orange.
 You can use fresh store bought juice if you prefer.
 Oranges are important to offset any bitter flavor and of course oranges provide additional immune-boosting vitamin C.

 - Add Ingredients to a Blender.
 Blend the mixture as smooth as you can.
-A high speed blender is best - such as Blendtec, Nutribullet or Vitamix, but a medium speed blender will also work.¼ cup orange juice (60 ml), ½ cup coconut water (120 ml), 2 inches fresh turmeric root, chopped, ¼ teaspoon black pepper
+A high speed blender is best - such as Blendtec, Nutribullet or Vitamix, but a medium speed blender will also work.¼ cup orange juice (60 ml), ½ cup coconut water (120 ml), ¼ teaspoon black pepper, 2 inches fresh turmeric root, grated

 - Strain the Mixture.
 Pour the mixture through a fine strainer.
 I typically use a rubber spoon to press on the mixture and squeegee out as much liquid as possible.
 The liquid are your two shots.
 Discard the pulp.

-- Drink your Shot.
-Drink half (1 shot) at once for most potent use.
+- Whichever way you make it, drink half (1 3-ounce shot) at once for most potent use.
 You can make it in double or triple batches however and refrigerate for up to 5 days before the wellness power begins to fade.

 Leave a Reply